95jhack/Portfolio_Project/README.md

 # Portfolio Project

 Intro:
 * Hello my name is Jon Hack.
 I am a Data Engineer from British Columbia, Canada.
-I am passionate learner within the space of Data Engineering.
+I am passionate learner within the spaces of Data Engineering & Data Analytics.
 This is my portfolio space to demonstrate my skills, and experience within the spaces of Data Engineering and Data Analysis.
 This project is 100% for non-commercial use, and is used for demonstration purposes only.
 This portfolio project will focus on data from a popular North American Sport, baseball, with the statistics focusing on the Major League Baseball League 2022 season.

 The topics I will cover through building out this project are:
 * Extract, Transfer, Loading (ETL) Development